 Tier 3 – Expansions

-The “Expansions” books are great books.
+“Expansions” books are great books.
 They expand the content of the game and fill in some areas the books of the first 2 tiers only touch upon.
-They require at least the Player’s Handbook and/or the Monster manual in order to use them to their fullest potential.
+They require at least the Player’s Handbook and/or the Monster manual to use them to their fullest potential.

 The player races are very unique and fun, but that’s all that is in there for players, unfortunately.
 That being said, there are quite a few unique races and it adds quite a few monstrous races such as goblins and kenku.

 VGtM is an excellent D&D 5e book for DMs, but one I would put lower on my list if I were a full-time player.

 The structure of Mordenkainen’s Tome of Foes is similar to VGtM.
 It contains interesting lore centered around the creatures involved in the Blood War.
 There are also chapters full of lore for tieflings, gith, dwarves, gnomes, and halflings as well.